onecodex/taxonomy/README.md

 ## Python Usage

 The Python taxonomy API can open and manipulate all of the formats from the Rust library.
 Note that Taxonomy IDs in NCBI format are integers, but they're converted to strings on import.
-We find working with "string taxonomy IDs" greatly simplifies interoperation between different taxonomy systems.
+We find working with "string taxonomy IDs" greatly simplifies inter-operation between different taxonomy systems.

 ### Loading a taxonomy